felipejoribeiro/this-person-docs/fleeting/1711122353-nvim-plugins-creation.md

 ## ✅ - Example plugin

-Here we have a single file plugging to use as a final example.
+Here we have a single file plugin to use as a final example.

 ```lua
 -- lua/print_treesitter_target/init.lua